c3mb0/go-do-work/README.md

 	pool.Wait()
 }
 ```
-Keep in mind that queueing jobs to a batch contributes towards the job amount to wait for in the pool.
+Keep in mind that even though batches are separately waitable, jobs queued through them contribute to the job count in the pool.

 ### Collecting Results